Starting your grant

 For posters and presentations, a high-resolution logo can be requested from [email protected]

 In order to create a step change in our knowledge of prostate cancer, we need to be open in our communication and dissemination of the research we are funding.
 This is so that others may learn from and build upon this vital research, and we expect the researchers we support to share this same ethos.
-All grant holders must comply with our Publication Policy (summarised below):
+All grant holders must comply with our open access policy (summarised below):

 - Results should be published in such a way that allows unrestricted access to the data and information, and the research must be made publicly available as soon as possible.

 - All research manuscripts accepted for publication in a peer-reviewed journal should be done so in an open access format.
 If you are unable to publish by the Gold open access route, then it is our expectation that researchers publish their findings via the Green open access route instead.

 - Electronic copies of all manuscripts must be made available as soon as possible, although certainly no later than 6 months from the date of publication.